What Is Microsoft Excel and What Can You Do With It?

 Understanding the Excel Workspace (Beginner View)

-When you open Excel for the first time, you will see several important parts.
 Understanding these basics will help you work more confidently in Excel and is essential before learning formulas and advanced features.

 Let’s begin with the biggest container in Excel: the workbook.